 What is the Difference Between Social Identity and Cultural Identity?

-Social and cultural identities overlap.
+Within sociocultural psychology, social and cultural identities overlap.
 Generally, a social identity refers to a recognized social group within a society (race, gender, social class), whereas a cultural identity refers to a series of beliefs, morals, and practices connected to a person’s upbringing.

 These two concepts are very similar and are best prised apart by examining the definitions of the two terms: